Lenyn Sosa Player Props: White Sox vs. Orioles

 - Sosa hit .114 with a double, a home run and a walk.

-- In three of 11 games last year, Sosa got a hit, including one game with multiple hits.
+- Sosa had a hit in three of 11 games last season, with multiple hits once.

-- Logging a trip to the plate in 11 games last season, he hit one homer.
+- He hit a long ball once out of 11 games a year ago, leaving the ballpark in 2.8% of his plate appearances.

-- Sosa had an RBI in one of 11 games last season.
+- Sosa had an RBI in one of 11 games last year.

-- He scored a run three times last year in 11 games (27.3%), but did not have a multi-run game.
+- He touched home plate three times last year in 11 games (27.3%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.